kobinpy/kwsgi/README.rst

      Example: kwsgi hello.py app -p 5000 --reload

    Options:
      -h, --host TEXT               The interface to bind to.
      -p, --port INTEGER            The port to bind to.
      --reload / --no-reload        Enable live reloading
+     --daemonize / --no-daemonize  Detaches the server from the controlling terminal and enters the background.
      --interval INTEGER            Interval time to check file changed for reloading
      --validate / --no-validate    Validating your WSGI application complying with PEP3333 compliance.
      --help                        Show this message and exit.

 And you can integrate with kwsgi from python script: